Berhaneyesus Demerew Souraphiel: Cardinal

 On 4 January 2015, Pope Francis announced that he would make him a cardinal on 14 February.
 At that ceremony, he was made a cardinal priest and was assigned the titular church of San Romano Martire.

 On 13 April 2015, he was appointed a member of the Congregation for the Oriental Churches and of the Pontifical Council for the Pastoral Care of Migrants and Itinerants.

 In 2015, as part of a long campaign for national reconciliation following the end of the military council's authoritarian rule (1974–1987), he advocated for imprisoned Derg officials to have their death sentences commuted, and he met with several of them, including one who had arrested him years earlier, upon their release from prison.
 He has served as head of the Ethiopian Peace and Reconciliation Commission.

 In advance of the Synod on the Amazon, he said he viewed the question of married priests as secondary to more critical issues: "the Amazon is the lung of the world — and it was burning — and what action was being taken?
 And the indigenous people who are living there, what right have they been given by the nine countries which surround the Amazon?
 Did they get educational opportunities?
 Health opportunities?
 Opportunities to preserve their traditional values?"

 He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.
 Cardinal Souraphiel is also the first Ethiopian cardinal ever to participate in a papal conclave.
 (Note: Cardinal Souraphiel is the second Ethiopian cardinal, the first being his immediate predecessor Paulos Tzadua.
 Cardinal Tzadua turned 80 before having an opportunity to participate in a papal conclave.)

+On 12 June 2026, Pope Leo XIV accepted the retirement from the pastoral care of the Metropolitan Archeparchy of Addis Ababa, presented by Cardinal Berhaneyesus Demerew Souraphiel.
+Concurrently, he appointed Tesfaye Tadesse Gebresilasie, who has been serving as the auxiliary bishop of the same see, as the new Metropolitan Archbishop of Addis Ababa and head of the Ethiopian Catholic Church.